 Here are five fall weight loss traps you might face (and the best way to lose weight despite them):

 1. Crazy busy schedules.

 Luckily, there are simple solutions!
 Your supermarket probably carries prepared rotisserie chickens and pre-cut veggies that are a meal for your family in minutes.
-Now that you have your family covered, your Nutrisystem entrees are your meal in minutes.
-Just make sure you also have a bounty of grab-and-go Nutrisystem foods like the On-the-Go bars for when crazy schedules go even more haywire and take some time on the weekend to plan ahead for days that make an air traffic controller’s look tame.
-Shop and cook ahead.
-Stock up on grab-and-go snacks and bars to keep in your purse (Click here to discover five delicious lunch bars for easy grabbing-and-going >).
+Now that you have your family covered, grab a Nutrisystem dinner for your meal that’s ready in minutes.
+Make sure you also have a bounty of grab-and-go Nutrisystem foods, such as on-the-go bars for when crazy schedules go even more haywire.
+Take some time on the weekend to plan ahead for days that make an air traffic controller’s look tame.
+Shop, cook ahead and stock up on grab-and-go snacks and bars from Nutrisystem to keep in your purse.

 2. Fall food festivities.

 Fall weight loss seems like an impossible feat because the season is essentially three months of nearly irresistible temptation; starting with the peanut butter cups of Halloween and ending with the lobster, drawn butter and champagne of New Year’s Eve.
 Oh and Thanksgiving, the holiday that’s all about the culinary weight loss traps; and Christmas, with its parties, cookie gifts and fruitcake, not to mention cocktails.

 Turn a negative into a positive: Use the time before the food flows like wine to do a pre-emptive strike against holiday weight gain.
 Sit down with a piece of paper or in front of your computer and list all the no-no foods you are going to avoid and can do without.
 Next, take a look at the list and think of alternatives that might be just as satisfying.
 Here are some ideas to get you going: